MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

 - **Account changes** (dedicated devices only): **Block** prevents users from modifying accounts.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow users to update user accounts on the device.

   > [!NOTE]
-  > This setting isn't honored on device owner (fully managed) devices.
+  > This setting isn't honored on fully managed, dedicated, and corporate-owned work profile devices.
 If you configure this setting, then the setting is ignored, and has no impact.

 - **User can configure credentials**: **Block** prevents users from configuring certificates assigned to devices, even devices that aren't associated with a user account.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might make it possible for users to configure or change their credentials when they access them in the keystore.
 - **Personal Google Accounts**: **Block** prevents users from adding their personal Google account to the device.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow users to add their personal Google account.